FrancesCoronel/personal-website-v3/site/content/adventures/2018-04-13-techhire-oakland.md

   - volunteering
 ---

+TechHire Oakland guides underrepresented East Bay residents of color to rewarding careers in tech.

+- Volunteered to be part of a photoshoot to show diversity in tech for the new TechHire Oakland website.

+---

 > Photo Cred: [Adrian Walker](http://www.adrianowalker.com/)

 <blockquote class="embedly-card"><h4><a href="https://www.techhireoakland.org/">Home - Tech Hire Oakland</a></h4><p>TechHire Oakland guides underrepresented East Bay residents of color to rewarding careers in tech.</p></blockquote>